Musim Mas

 • Improve the understanding of local players on government regulations and management practices in the Southern Aceh Landscape.

-• Support sustainable palm oil practices and protect critical conservation areas such as the Rawa Singkil Wildlife Reserve Area.
+• Support sustainable palm oil practices and protect critical conservation areas like the Rawa Singkil Wildlife Reserve Area.

 • Socialize good practices regarding due diligence, traceability to plantations (TTP), and complaint-handling mechanisms.